Genji, Haiku, Rumi, Tagore, Ah Q

 THE PILLOW BOOK (Makura no soshi)

-by Sei Shonagon (1010)
+Sei Shonagon (1010)

 When I was a highly impressionable teenager, I was charmed by the wit, elegance and grace of Sei Shonagon's writing.
-Although her Pillow Book (a notebook kept by the bedside to record "the night's delights and the day's impressions") was almost 1,000 years old today, I did not notice anything alien or awkward about the things she observed, the people she encountered and the sentiments she expressed.
+Although her Pillow Book (a notebook kept by the bedside to record “the night's delights and the day's impressions”) was almost 1,000 years old today, I did not notice anything alien or awkward about the things she observed, the people she encountered and the sentiments and ideas she expressed.

-Sei (Shonagon is not her surname, it means "minor counsellor") served in the court of the Empress Sadako, one of the most culturally refined courts in history.
+Sei (Shonagon is not her surname, it means “minor counsellor”) served in the court of the Empress Sadako, one of the most culturally refined courts in history.
 With an eye for details and a lively mind, Sei observed and evaluated the appearance, conduct and way of life of each of the many aristocrats around her.
-Her comments are insightful and often memorable, although at times scathing.
+Her comments are pointed and often memorable, although at times scathing.

-"It is delightful when a man on horseback recites poetry at dawn.
+“It is delightful when a man on horseback recites poetry at dawn.
 I remember that once I heard a splendid line of verse accompanied by the flapping of a horse's mud-shields.
 Who could the rider be?
-I was dismayed to see that he was a vulgar commoner."
-So writes Sei, who obviously could feel elated one moment and pissed off the very next.
-In an entry in her Diary, Murasaki described Sei as a conceited woman who valued a person's pedigree above all else.
+I was dismayed to see that he was a vulgar commoner.”
+So writes Sei, who obviously could feel elated one moment and pissed off the next.
+In an entry in her Diary, Murasaki described Sei as a conceited woman who valued a person’s pedigree above all else.

 HAIKU OF BASHO

-by Matsuo Basho (mid-1600s)
+Matsuo Basho (mid-1600s)

 Absolute stillness!